 - Risk analysis

-The term enterprise security is a critical aspect of this certification because it gives the holder practical skills to managed SME-sized companies and above.
+The term “enterprise security” is a critical aspect of this top CompTIA certification because it gives the holder practical skills to manage SME-sized companies and above.
 The CASP certification shows that an IT professional has advanced-level knowledge and skills in matters of computer security.
-This is also an international certification and is also vendor-neutral and shows that the holder is competent in enterprise security, integration of computing, communication as well as business disciplines.
+This is also an international certification and is vendor-neutral.
+It shows that the holder is competent in enterprise security, integration of computing, communication as well as business disciplines.

-Like the A+ certification, the Network+ certification is also an entry-level certification which just means that you will not necessarily require a computer science degree to pass the exam.
-However, CompTIA actually advises that a person first gets the A+ certification before proceeding to this one.
-Additionally, CompTIA recommends that you have experience of at least 9 months working in network support, academic training or in network administration.
+Like the A+ certification, the Network+ certification is also an entry-level certification which means that you do not necessarily require a computer science degree to pass the exam.

 Here is a video that takes you through Introduction to CompTIA Network+:

 CompTIA Server+ certification is in reality a mid-level course covering advanced computing concepts and not necessarily an entry-level course.
-It is therefore aimed at guys with roughly 18-24 months experience working around server environment.
-According to CompTIA, it is better to first get A+ certification before embarking on this one.
-The A+ gives you a good grounding for other CompTIA certifications like Server+ although you can bypass it if you have proper computer experience.
+It is therefore aimed at professionals with roughly 18-24 months of experience working around the server environment.
+According to CompTIA, it is better to first get A+ certification before embarking on this course.
+Additionally, the A+ gives you a good grounding for other CompTIA certifications like Server+ although you can bypass it if you have proper computer experience.

-Combining A+, Network+ and the Server+ is an excellent way to showcase your vast computer expertise to potential employers.
-All these certifications will give you a solid foundation in IT.
+Combining A+, Network+, and Server+ is an excellent way to showcase your vast computer expertise to potential employers.
+All these top CompTIA certifications will give you a solid foundation in IT and increase your marketability accordingly.
 Ultimately, you could go on to get Microsoft MCSA certification.

-In order to pass the CompTIA Server+ certification exam, you will be needed to first pass a conventional format test that covers issues to do with server like installation, upgrading, maintenance, configuration and disaster recovery among other things.
-But before you go ahead to sit for Server+ examination, make sure you are competent in the above areas first.
+To pass the CompTIA Server+ certification exam, you will first need to pass a conventional format test that covers situations related to working with servers, such as installation, upgrading, maintenance, configuration, and disaster recovery, to name a few.
+But before you sit for the Server+ examination, make sure you first have solid working experience in the above areas.

-As is the case with other CompTIA certifications, you will require getting some good study books and practice several sample tests.
-Most of the Server+ books will usually come with sample tests free of charge.
-You can also find lots of sample tests on the internet.
+As is the case with other CompTIA certifications, you will need to acquire some good study books and practice several sample tests.
+Most of the Server+ books come with sample tests free of charge.
+You can also find lots of appropriate sample tests on the internet.